- Apply to UW

 Below is an abbreviated version of the Wyoming Game and Fish Department's NSS ranking procedure.
 For more detailed information, click on the links provided.

-The Wyoming Game and Fish Department's (WGFD) SGCN designation process is based upon its Native Species Status (NSS) classification system.
-During the early 1980's, the WGFD conducted a series of analyses to identify species of special concern.
+The Wyoming Game and Fish Department's (WGFD) SGCN designation process is based upon its Native Species Status (NSS) classification system, which also includes a description of their method of assigning Tier ranks.
+During the early 1980s, the WGFD conducted a series of analyses to identify species of special concern.
 A system was developed that used a matrix to evaluate a species’ status in relation to population (y-axis) and habitat variables (x-axis).
-In the 2005 Comprehensive Wildlife Conservation Strategy (CWCS),1 a 16-cell matrix was used for birds and mammals and a 9-cell matrix for fish, reptiles, amphibians, and invertebrates.
+In the 2005 Comprehensive Wildlife Conservation Strategy (CWCS), a 16-cell matrix was used for birds and mammals and a 9-cell matrix was used for fish, reptiles, amphibians, and invertebrates.
 An NSS rank was assigned for an individual species based on the intersection of the two most appropriate population and habitat conditions.
 For the purposes of the 2005 CWCS, species identified as NSS1, NSS2, NSS3, or NSS4 were considered to be SGCN.

 Since that time, it was determined that using a separate matrix for fish, reptiles, amphibians, and invertebrates was too cumbersome, and a revised approach was created for the 2010 SWAP.
 The revised NSS matrix has 16 cells (see table below).
 The y-axis consists of population variables, which range on a continuum from populations declining with extirpation possible (row A) to populations that are widespread and expanding (row D).
 After identifying the appropriate row for a species population, the most appropriate limiting factor column is selected from the x-axis, ranging from limiting factors that are severe and worsening (column a) to limiting factors that are moderate and not likely to increase (column d).
 Limiting factors include habitat, human activity levels, genetics, invasive species, disease, environmental contaminants, and climate change.